 Ticks on dogs: prevention and removal

-A tick spotted on your dog is quick to remove with a tick hook slipped right against the skin: turn without pulling until it lets go, then disinfect.
-The longer it stays attached, the higher the risk of disease, so the right move is to take it off early and cleanly.
+A tick on your dog comes off quickly: slide a tick hook flat against the skin, twist without pulling until it lets go, then disinfect.
+The longer it stays attached, the higher the risk of disease: the right move is to take it off early and cleanly.

-Focus on the warm, damp spots, where ticks like to attach.
-A fine-toothed comb helps you find the smallest ones, almost invisible to the eye.
+Focus on the warm, damp spots, where ticks like to latch on.
+A fine comb helps you flush out the smallest ones, almost invisible to the naked eye.

 Work in good light, with a tick hook (not nail tweezers, not your fingers).
-If your dog struggles, or if the tick is near an eye, the mouth or an eyelid, stop and leave the job to the vet.
+If your dog struggles, or if the tick sits near an eye, the mouth or an eyelid, stop and leave it to the vet.

 Part the hair around the tick

-Clear the area well so you can see the skin and the base of the tick.
+Clear the area so you can see the skin and the base of the tick.

-Slip the tick hook right against the skin
+Slide the tick hook flat against the skin

-Slide the slot of the tool in sideways, as close to the skin as possible, under the body of the tick.
+Bring the slot of the tool in from the side, as close to the skin as possible, under the body of the tick.

-Unscrew gently, in either direction, it doesn't matter which.
-Let the tick come away on its own: it's the rotation that releases it, whereas pulling would break the mouthparts off in the skin.
+Unscrew gently, either direction, it makes no difference.
+Let the tick come away on its own: it is the rotation that releases it, pulling would snap the mouthparts off in the skin.

 Check that it all came out

-Make sure the tick is whole, head included, and don't crush it between your fingers.
+Make sure the tick is whole, head included, and do not crush it between your fingers.

 Disinfect the area